-Incredibly, Greenland is the size of Europe but home to just 55,000 people.
+Discover Greenland a country the size of Europe but home to just 55,000 people.
 With a whopping 80% of this volcanic isle covered by the second largest ice sheet on earth, it is a wild, extreme and awe-inspiring place of immense natural beauty.
 Here is our selection of six stunning photographs of Greenland to inspire you:

 From the town of Ilulissat, on the west coast of Greenland, you can soak in the views of Disko Bay, which is dotted with majestic icebergs from the world’s fastest glacier, Sermeq Kujalleq.
 Adventurous nature lovers can go dog sledding, hiking or camp out in awe-inspiring locations in this spectacular area.